finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

     TransactionPortfoliosApi apiInstance = new TransactionPortfoliosApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the transaction portfolio.
     String code = "code_example"; // String | The code of the transaction portfolio.
 Together with the scope this uniquely identifies   the transaction portfolio.
     String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label of the holdings adjustment.
     OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the holdings adjustment.
 Defaults to the return the latest   version of the holdings adjustment if not specified.
     List<String> propertyKeys = Arrays.asList(); // List<String> | A list of property keys from the ‘Instrument' domain to decorate onto holdings adjustments.
 These must have the format {domain}/{scope}/{code}, for example 'Instrument/system/Name'.
 Note that properties from the 'Holding’ domain are automatically returned. try {
-      HoldingsAdjustment result = apiInstance.getHoldingsAdjustment(scope, code, effectiveAt, asAt, propertyKeys);
+      HoldingsAdjustment result = apiInstance.getHoldingsAdjustment(scope, code, effectiveAt)
+            .asAt(asAt)
+            .propertyKeys(propertyKeys)
+            .execute();
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling TransactionPortfoliosApi#getHoldingsAdjustment");